Romance Writers of America: Diversity and inclusion issues

 In 2018, several critically praised books by authors of color were not among the finalists for RITAs.
 Some authors of color, including RWA Lifetime Achievement Award Winner Beverly Jenkins and popular novelist Helen Hoang, refused to enter their books at all.
 In other cases, the books were entered but did not score highly enough to become a finalist.

 At the annual conference that year, Lifetime Achievement Award Winner Suzanne Brockmann gave a speech denouncing white supremacy within the organization and the industry.
 In an effort to address the controversy, the Board changed some of the contest rules, including by tracking scores by individual judges to attempt to detect bias.
 They also required that some of the judges in each category be librarians or booksellers, and that at least one judge should be a person of color or a queer person.
 Of the 80 authors who were finalists in 2019, three were women of color.
-The finalist list excluded author Alyssa Cole, whose submission had been named one of the New York Times's 100 Notable Books of the Year, an honor that is exceedingly rare for a romance.
+The finalist list excluded author Alyssa Cole, whose submission An Extraordinary Union had been named one of the New York Times's 100 Notable Books of the Year, an honor that is exceedingly rare for a romance.
 Many authors began to debate whether the RITA Awards were truly representative of excellence in the industry.
 The Board released a statement "“apologiz[ing] to our members of color and LGBTQ+ members for putting them in a position where they feel unwanted and unheard.”
-At the conference in July 2019, two of the RITA winners, M. Malone and Kennedy Ryan, were Black women, and one woman, Nisha Sharma, was the first winner of South Asian descent.
+At the conference in July 2019, two of the RITA winners, M. Malone and Kennedy Ryan, were black women, and one woman, Nisha Sharma, was the first winner of South Asian descent.

 In August 2019, many authors participated in a Twitter discussion about racism and gatekeeping within the romance publishing industry.
 Courtney Milan, a Chinese-American author, joined the discussion and critiqued a book written by a current acquiring editor, Kathryn Lynn Davis.
 Milan labeled the book and its portrayal of a half-Chinese heroine as racist.
 Davis and the publisher for whom she works, Suzan Tisdale, filed RWA ethics complaints against Milan, who was at the time the chair of the Ethics Committee.
 In late December 2019, the Board voted to suspend Milan for one year and ban her from leadership for life; within a few days, after questions were raised about the process used to sanction Milan, the Board rescinded the punishment.
 Eight members of the group's Board of Directors, all women of color, resigned as a block.
 RWA President Carolyn Jewell also resigned.

-The backlash to the sanctioning was intense.
+There was significant backlash to the sanctioning of Milan.
 The annual RITA awards were cancelled after many judges resigned and hundreds of authors withdrew their books from consideration.
 Most of the major publishers in the industry announced they would not attend or support the annual RWA conference because they questioned the RWA's support of diversity and inclusion.